oliverxo28/eezo/book/src/t76_dag_hybrid_canary.md

 # T76.12: DAG-Hybrid 7-Day Canary & SLO Runbook

+> **Note (T81)**: This document describes the historical DAG-hybrid transition mode.
+As of T81, EEZO uses pure DAG consensus.
+See [T81 Consensus History](t81_consensus_history.md) for the current production configuration.

 ## Overview

 This runbook defines the procedure for running a **7-day canary** of the DAG-Hybrid consensus mode on Element Zero (EEZO).
-The canary validates that the DAG ordering layer is stable, performant, and ready to become the default consensus mechanism.
+The canary validated that the DAG ordering layer was stable, performant, and ready to become the default consensus mechanism.

-### Background
+### Background (Historical)

-The DAG-Hybrid mode (`EEZO_CONSENSUS_MODE=dag-hybrid`) introduces a DAG-based transaction ordering layer that runs alongside the existing Hotstuff BFT consensus.
-In this mode:
+The DAG-Hybrid mode (`EEZO_CONSENSUS_MODE=dag-hybrid`) introduced a DAG-based transaction ordering layer.
+In this transitional mode:

-- Transactions are ordered via DAG consensus
+- Transactions were ordered via DAG consensus
-- Hotstuff provides finality and acts as a fallback if DAG ordering fails
+- Legacy BFT provided finality and acted as a fallback if DAG ordering failed
-- The STM (Software Transactional Memory) executor processes transactions in parallel waves
+- The STM (Software Transactional Memory) executor processed transactions in parallel waves

-### Goals
+### Goals (Historical)

 1. **Validate stability**: Zero hybrid fallbacks under normal load
 2. **Confirm ordering correctness**: No hash mismatches between DAG and canonical ordering